Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: An affordable model that can do a little bit of everything.

 Picking the top model for the best handheld vacuum wasn’t an easy choice.
 Should we go for pure power?
-Should we pick a model that’s the best at hard tasks like picking up pet hair?
+Should we pick a leading pet vacuum that’s best at hard tasks like picking up pet hair?
+What about when pet hair will get stuck in a vacuum roller, what then?
 But ultimately we decided to go with the model with great ease of use, affordability, and a middle-of-the-road approach that makes it suitable for all kinds of tasks.
 The nozzle is wide enough to clean upholstery with ease but slim and long enough to dig into dirty areas.
-The 18.2 air-watts proved to be enough power to get the job done (and pull up larger bits), and the lithium-ion battery charges quickly – which means less waiting on your end.
+The 18.2 air watts proved to be enough power to get the job done (and pull up larger bits), and the lithium-ion battery charges quickly – which means less waiting on your end.

-The bowl and filters are removable with a basic snap on/off mechanism that’s one of the easiest we found.
-The vacuum cleaner is also cyclonic, which means it spins the air stream around the canister to funnel out the dust as effectively as possible with gumming up filters too quickly.
+The bowl and filters are removable with a basic snap-on/off mechanism that’s one of the easiest we found.
+The vacuum cleaner is also cyclonic, which means it spins the air stream around the canister to funnel out the dust as effectively as possible without gumming up filters too quickly.
+This is a feature necessary for many of the highly-rated computer vacuums, too.
 The attachments include a great flip-up brush that you can use for cars or vehicles and then switch for vacuuming mats or floors.
 This also makes the model one of the best handheld vacuums for stairs if you have a lot of carpet throughout your house.

 WHY IT’S A TOP PICK: Great attachments and filtration help this vac to stand out.

 Annoyed by pet hair and similar tangles or messes, especially on your furniture or in your car?
 This model is made just for you.
-It comes with a little motorized accessory with felt lining that quickly grabs and removes pet hair on just a couple passthroughs.
+It comes with a little motorized accessory with felt lining that quickly grabs and removes pet hair on just a couple passes, which is great to see from this model alongside other top handheld vacuums for pet hair.
 This also makes the model one of the best handheld vacuums for stairs if you have a lot of carpet throughout your house.

 WHY IT’S A TOP PICK: One of the most powerful handheld vacuums around.